Dominic Lokinyomo Lobalu

-Dominic Lokinyomo Lobalu (born 16 August 1998) is a South Sudanese middle and long-distance runner.
+Dominic Lokinyomo Lobalu (born 16 August 1998) is a South Sudanese born middle and long-distance runner who represents Switzerland in international championships.
 He currently lives and trains in Switzerland and competes for On Running.

 Lobalu left South Sudan when he was 8 and took refuge in Kenya.
 He took up running at the age of 15, and trained as part of the Athlete Refugee Team.
 He competed for the team in the 1500 metres at the 2017 World Championships in Athletics.
 In May 2019, he competed in the Geneva Marathon and decided to permanently settle in Switzerland.

 In 2022, he set South Sudanese national records in the 1500 metres, 3000 metres, 5000 metres and 10,000 metres.
 He won the 3000 m at the BAUHAUS-galan in Stockholm, Sweden setting a world leading time of 7:29.48.

+At the 2024 European Athletics Championships, he won the gold medal in 10,000 metres and the bronze medal in 5000 metres.

+Early life and background

+Dominic Lokinyomo Lobalu was born on 16 August 1998 in Chukudum, a small and remote village located in the southeast corner of Sudan (present-day South Sudan), only 25 kilometers away from the border of Kenya and Uganda.
+He is from the Didinga tribe.
+He lost both of his parents at age 9 due to the Second Sudanese Civil War, a conflict which lasted from 1983 to 2005 and devastated Sudan.
+The political unrest caused him and his four sisters to flee their village in Chukudum to neighbouring Kenya.

+He spent the next 10 years staying at an orphanage—separated from his sisters—for a short period of time in mid-2007 before crossing over into a town outside of Nairobi with the assistance of an Italian non-governmental organization.
+There, he went to school and played football.
+But, he transitioned to running at age 15 because of its individual nature.
+He received an offer in September 2016 from an athletics training camp associated with the Tegla Loroupe Peace Foundation.

+Tegla Loroupe, a famous Kenyan long-distance runner, noticed his skills and recruited him to be a member of the Athlete Refugee Team (ART).
+She and World Athletics formed the programme in 2014 as an initiative to provide support to the growing number of refugees in camps throughout the globe.
+Aspiring runners develop their athletic skills as well as engage in prestigious high level competitions, ranging from the Olympics to the World Championships.
+Lobalu viewed running as a way to attain a better life and trained under her for three years in Ngong, Kenya.